 Section 1.
 When Indemnification is Required, Permitted, and Prohibited

-a.
-The Corporation will indemnify a Director, Officer, Member, Committee Member, Employee or Agent of the Corporation who was is or may be named defendant or respondent in any proceeding as a result of his or her actions or omissions within the scope of his or her official capacity in the Corporation.
-For the purposes of this article, an agent includes one who is or was serving at the Corporation’s request as a director, officer, partner, venture, proprietor, trustee, partnership, joint venture, sole proprietorship, trust, employee- benefit plan, or other enterprises.
+- The Friends will indemnify a Director, Officer, Member, Committee Member, Employee, or Agent of the Friends who was is or may be named defendant or respondent in any proceeding as a result of his or her actions or omissions within the scope of his or her official capacity in the Friends.
+For the purposes of this article, an agent includes one who is or was serving at the Friend’s request as a director, officer, partner, venture, proprietor, trustee, partnership, joint venture, sole proprietorship, trust, employee- benefit plan, or other enterprises.

-b.
-The Corporation will indemnify a person only if he or she acted in good faith and reasonably believed that his or her conduct was in the Corporation’s best interest.
-In the case of a criminal proceeding, the person may be indemnified only if he or she had no reasonable cause to believe that the conduct was unlawful.
-The FoDSCL will not indemnify a person who is found liable to the Corporation or if found liable to another on the basis of improperly receiving a personal benefit from the Corporation.
+- The Friends will indemnify a person only if he or she acted in good faith and reasonably believed that his or her conduct was in the Friends’ best In case of a criminal proceeding, the person may be indemnified only if he or she had no reasonable cause to believe that the conduct was unlawful.
+The Friends will not indemnify a person who is found liable to the Friends or if found liable to another on the basis of improperly receiving a personal benefit from the Friends.
 A person is conclusively considered to have been found liable in relation to any claim, issue, or matter if the person has been adjudged liable by a court of competent jurisdiction and all appeals have been exhausted.
-Termination of a proceeding by judgment, order, settlement, conviction, or on a plea of nolo contendere or its equivalent does not necessarily preclude indemnification by the Corporation.
+Termination of a proceeding by judgment, order, settlement, conviction, or on a plea of nolo contendere or its equivalent does not necessarily preclude indemnification by the Friends.

-c.
-The Corporation will pay or reimburse expenses incurred by a Director, Officer, Member, Committee Member, Employee or Agent of the FoDSCL in connection with the person’s appearance as a witness or other participation in a proceeding involving or affecting the Corporation when the person is not named a defendant or respondent in the proceeding.
+- The Friends will pay or reimburse expenses incurred by a Director, Officer, Member, Committee Member, Employee, or Agent of the Friends in connection with the person’s appearance as a witness or other participation in a proceeding involving or affecting the Friends when the person is not named a defendant or respondent in the proceeding.

-d.
-In addition to the situations otherwise described in the paragraph, the Corporation may indemnify a Director, Officer, Member, Committee Member, Employee or Agent of the Corporation to the extent permitted by law.
-However, the Corporation will not indemnify any person in any situation in which indemnification is excluded by Section 1.a. above.
+- In addition to the situations otherwise described in the paragraph, the Friends may indemnify a Director, Officer, Member, Committee Member, Employee, or Agent of the Friends to the extent permitted by law.
+However, the Friends will not indemnify any person in any situation in which indemnification is excluded by Section 1.a. above.

-Furthermore, the Corporation will never advance expenses to a person before final disposition of a proceeding if the person is named a defendant or respondent in a proceeding brought by the Corporation or one or more Members or if the person is alleged to have improperly received a personal benefit or committed other willful or intentional misconduct.
+- The Friends may advance expenses incurred or to be incurred in the defense of a proceeding to a person who might be eventually entitled to indemnification, even though there has been no final disposition of the proceeding.
+Advancement of expenses may occur only when the procedural conditions specified in Section 3.c. below, have been satisfied.
+Furthermore, the Friends will never advance expenses to a person before final disposition of a proceeding if the person is named a defendant or respondent in a proceeding brought by the Friends or one or more Members or if the person is alleged to have improperly received a personal benefit or committed other willful or intentional misconduct.

 Section 2.
 Extent and Nature of Indemnity